AaronR2020/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabw/index.md

 Q. Create a scaffold express application from the scratch with necessary middlewares and routes

-- add package.json
+- add package.json[done]
-- install express and create an express server listening on port 4000
+- install express and create an express server listening on port 4000[done]

-- add middlewares for capturing form/json data
+- add middlewares for capturing form/json data[done]

 - add middleware for handling static assets

 - add third party mddleware for logging and handling cookies

 - add 2 sample routes with some random response of your choice

   1. GET -> `/` route
   2. GET -> `/users` route

 - add middleware for handling errors

 Q. Using the above structure, convert a multipage HTML/CSS project into a node application.